chyalexcheng/grainLearning/grainLearning/README.md

 GrainLearning: a Bayesian calibration tool for discrete element simulations of granular materials

 Given an initial guess of parameter values, parameter space is iteratively explored, with a multi-level sampling algorithm to target at parameter subspaces where the posterior probabilities are high.
 Sampled parameter values are passed to the open-source DEM package YADE (http://yade-dem.org/) for model evaluations. smc.py contains the class that bridge the simulation data and experimental data with Bayesian statistics.
 A python script should be provided by the user to run DEM simulations for specific applications.
+Make sure the simulation data file is named as 'simName_key_irrelevantParams_unKnownParam0_unKnownParam1_..unKnownParamN

 The following packages are needed: